malenkiki/palette/README.md

 var_dump($p->b);
 ```

-You can get RGB, HSL, HSV, XYZ, hexadecimal string, CMYK (into futur hope with ICC profile…)
+You can get RGB, HSL, HSV, XYZ, hexadecimal string, CMYK (into futur I hope use it with [ICC profile](https://github.com/malenkiki/icc)…)

 Complémentary color is easy: